Senior Protocol Engineer - GoLang

 Similar to how roll-up technology laid the foundation for L2 scaling implementations, we believe DVT will do the same for scaling the consensus layer while preserving decentralization.
 Staking infrastructure is entering its protocol phase of evolution, which must include trust-minimized staking networks that can be plugged into at scale.
 We believe DVT will evolve into a widely used primitive and will ensure the security, resiliency, and decentralization of public networks.

-The Obol Network develops and maintains four core public goods that will eventually work together through circular economics:
+The Obol Network develops and maintains three core public goods that will eventually work together through circular economics:

 The DV Launchpad, a User Interface for bootstrapping and managing Distributed Validators

-Charon, a middleware Golang client that enables validators to run in a fault-tolerant, distributed manner
+Charon, a Golang based middleware client that enables validators to run in a fault-tolerant, distributed manner.

-Obol Managers, a set of solidity libraries for the formation of Distributed Validators tailored to different use cases such as DeFi, Liquid Staking, and Fractionalized Deposits
+Obol Splits, a set of solidity contracts for the formation of Distributed Validators tailored to different use cases such as DeFi, Liquid Staking, and Fractionalized Deposits

 Sustainable Public Goods